 In 2017, the City began working with American Rivers and the original project partners - the Washington Department of Fish and Wildlife (WDFW), the Lummi Nation, and the Nooksack Indian Tribe - to initiate a project to achieve fish passage at the Middle Fork diversion dam site.
-The project involves dam removal to restore habitat connectivity, providing upstream fish passage to 16 miles of pristine habitat for Puget Sound Chinook salmon, steelhead, and bull trout; moving the point of diversion just upstream of the existing location to eliminate the need for the dam and to maintain the City's water supply; a National Marine Fisheries Service (NMFS) and WDFW compliant fish screen to protect downstream emigrating juvenile fish; and improved navigation for recreational whitewater kayakers; and restoration of a free-flowing river.
+The project involves dam removal to restore habitat connectivity, providing upstream fish passage to 16 miles of pristine habitat for Puget Sound Chinook salmon, steelhead, and bull trout; moving the point of diversion just upstream of the existing location to eliminate the need for the dam and to maintain the City's water supply; a National Marine Fisheries Service (NMFS) and WDFW compliant fish screen to protect downstream emigrating juvenile fish; improved navigation for recreational whitewater kayakers; and restoration of a free-flowing river.
 The project was designed and permitted in January 2018 - March 2019, and $5.5 million in private-public funding secured.
 The project was ranked as the #1 priority of the Puget Sound Acquisition and Restoration (PSAR) fund.
 Pending final funding, construction will be completed in 2020.

 Project status: Pre-construction.
 Design and permitting complete.
 Construction funding allocated.

 Next milestone: Advertise construction contract for bid in the summer of 2019 and secure contractor for 2020 construction.